Phone Icon Request a Callback

 What is Joint Tenancy?

-If one person dies, their share automatically passes to the other (regardless of their Will).
+If one person dies, the property automatically passes to the other Joint Tenant(s) (regardless of their Will).

 What is Tenants in Common?